Skip to main content

 My research has also uncovered the impact school cuts have had on support for children in schools, and exposed the link between school exclusions and knife crime.
 I’ll fight for fair funding for Croydon’s schools to make sure all our children get the education and support they need, so they stay in school, are protected from gangs and exploitation, and grow up to access good clean jobs.

-2. Feeling safe on the streets:
+2. Feeling safe on the streets

 The Tories cut over 20,000 police from our streets and neighbourhood policing has suffered the most.
 Crime detection and prosecution levels are at record lows.
-I will restore community police on the beat to 2010 levels, encouraging the kind of policing that builds real relationships between officers and our communities, creates trust and improves investigations and intelligence gathering.

-3. Working with kids involved in crime to break the cycle:
+3. Working with kids involved in crime to break the cycle

 Youth Offending Teams and other agencies run some fantastic programmes that work with young people caught up in knife crime to uncover and address the root causes of their behaviour.
 When done properly, it’s proven to work in supporting young people away from crime and keeping them out of prison.